 How Does Kindle Unlimited Work?

 Kindle Unlimited subscription allows you to access nearly 2 million titles.
 You can read Kindle ebooks, magazines, as well as listen to Audible narrated audiobooks (library contains over 40,000 audiobooks).
-First 30 days are free, so you can try out if you like it or not.
+The first 30 days are free, so you can try out if you like it or not.

-You can borrow up to 10 Kindle Unlimited titles at once and read them on any Kindle application and it doesn’t need to be on Amazon device.
-You can get Kindle for iPhone, Android, PC and so on.
+You can borrow up to 10 Kindle Unlimited titles at once and read them on any Kindle application.
+It doesn’t need to be on an Amazon device.
+You can get Kindle for iPhone, Android, PC, and so on.

-All books will be gone after you cancel Kindle Unlimited subscription.
-So, unlike with Audible, you don’t buy anything, you have access to a huge digital library.
+All books will be gone after you cancel the Kindle Unlimited subscription.
+So, unlike with Audible, you don’t buy anything, you have access to a vast digital library.